mgao6767/mingze-gao/posts/what-it-takes-to-be-a-ceo/index.md

 categories:
   - Research Notes
 ---

-# What it takes to be a CEO?
-A fun survey of literature

 Taking up the position of CEO means more than pressure from the board and investors.
 You’ll also face heavy scrutiny from academia.
 Whether or not a firm’s hiring and compensation committees use them as a reference, here are some of the findings that you may want to be aware of.